kics223w1/kics223w1/README.md

 ---

 ### 🛠 Work flow
- - Use Cursor, ChatGPT, Claude, and Grok to do my work—just pure AI now 🤖
+ - Use Cursor and LLM to do my work, just pure AI now 🤖

 ---